baalwy/pi5-relay-controller-16-channel/README.md

 ## Assembly

 Attach the VCC and GND pins of the board to the respective pins on the GPIO header of the raspberry pi.
 The remaining 8 pins control the relays, and are attached to the GPIO pins on the raspberry pi.
 Consult the pinout diagram of the version of the raspberry pi you're using for the correct numbering.
-I'm using a raspberry pi Model 2 B.  The pinout diagram of this version is here [pinout](https://pinout.xyz/)
+I'm using a raspberry pi Model 5.
+The pinout diagram of this version is here [pinout](https://pinout.xyz/)

 ## Configuring Your Raspberry Pi